Complete ADHM Sigma Model: Introduction

 \section{Introduction}

 The SU(2) Yang-Mills instanton by 't Hooft is a field theoretic construct that depends upon $5k+4$ parameters for topological charge $k$.
 This can be promoted to string theory using sigma model approach.
 Corresponding worldsheet construction was done in Ref.\cite{Callan:1991dj} by Callan, Harvey and Strominger.
-It obeys the low enegy effective equations derived from heterotic strings.
+It obeys the low energy effective equations derived from heterotic strings.
 Corresponding solution possesses (0,4) supersymmetry.
-There is a worldbrane version too that was studied in Ref.\cite{Callan:1991ky} while overall structure was reviewed in Ref.\cite{Callan:1991at}.
+There is a world-brane version too that was studied in Ref.\cite{Callan:1991ky} while overall structure was reviewed in Ref.\cite{Callan:1991at}.

 The full SU(2) Yang-Mills instanton can have $8k$ parameters for topological charge $k$ and this was constructed by Atiyah, Drinfeld, Hitchin and Manin in 1978 in a remarkably brief and linear algebraic construction in Ref.\cite{Atiyah:1978ri}.
 This construction used inspirations from twistor theory \cite{Witten:1978qe}.
 In Ref.\cite{Corrigan:1983sv} it was explained in terms of the differential geometry of $R^4$.
-Further accessible version and generalization to other groups were presented in Ref.\cite{Christ:1978jy}.
+Further accessible version and generalization to other groups were presented in Ref.\cite{Christ:1978jy} and \cite{Corrigan:1978ce}.
 A recent mathematical exposition of the construction is covered in Ref.\cite{Donaldson:2022}.

-Edward Witten gave us an equally remarkable stringy generalization using linear, that is massive, sigma model in Ref.\cite{Witten:1994tz}.
+Witten gave us an equally remarkable stringy generalization using linear, that is massive, sigma model in Ref.\cite{Witten:1994tz}.
 Insights related to renormalization and quantization of this ADHM instanton sigma model including some clarifcation of superfield structure were presented in Ref.\cite{Lambert:1995dp} by Lambert.
 The version to include D-branes was constructed by Douglas in Ref.\cite{Douglas:1996uz}.
-Related p-brane and D-brane aspects were further investigated in Refs.\cite{Lambert:1996yd,Lambert:1997gs}.
+Related $p$-brane and $D$-brane aspects were further investigated in Refs.\cite{Lambert:1996yd,Lambert:1997gs}.
 The aspects related to the geometry of the semi-infinite throat \cite{Callan:1991at} were investigated by Johnson in Ref.\cite{Johnson:1998yw}.